-Every true fan has a team jersey for their favorite sport - maybe lots of them!
-These jerseys are expensive and we want them to last as long as possible.
-Learn how to keep them looking great and make repairs if the letters or numbers begin to peel away.
+Every true fan has a team jersey for their favorite sport, maybe lots of them!
+Whether you wear them to cheer from the couch or stands or actually participate in a sport, these jerseys are expensive and we want them to last as long as possible.
+Learn how to keep sports jerseys looking great and make repairs if the letters or numbers begin to peel away.

 How to Wash and Dry a Jersey

 Most jerseys are made from polyester or another synthetic fabric.
-These fabrics are easy to care for but jerseys have the addition of letters and numbers that must be treated with care.
+These fabrics are easy to wash and dry but jerseys have the addition of letters and numbers that must be treated with care.
 The team may be tough but laundry is a different story (just ask the managers).
 Take a minute to read the care label.
-If it says cold water, believe it.
+If it says to use cold water, believe it.
 If it says do not put in the dryer, don't do it anyway!
 You'll be sorry.

-Pretreat stains like mustard, ketchup and beer before putting the jersey in the washer.
-For best results, wash the jersey as soon as possible before stains are set and harder to remove.
+Pretreat stains like mustard, ketchup, and beer as recommended before putting the jersey in the washer.
+For best results, wash the jersey as soon as possible before stains are set and become harder to remove.
 Turn your jersey inside out before adding it to the washer.
 This will protect the numbers and lettering from abrasion and will make them last longer.
 Use the recommended water temperature or cold water.
-Hot water can cause fading, shrinking and letter damage.
+Hot water can cause fading, shrinking, and letter damage.

-After removing from the washer, turn the jersey right side out.
+After removing it from the washer, turn the jersey right side out and give it a shake.
 This will prevent the lettering from sticking together.
 For best results, do not put your jersey in the dryer.
 The high heat is too much for your jersey and you may end up with cracked letters or worse, letters stuck together.
 Dry your jersey flat or hang to air dry.

-Avoid ironing because, again, the high temperature is a burned hole maker or letter melter.
-If you absolutely must iron, use a press cloth and low temperature.
+Avoid ironing because, again, the high temperature can burn holes or melt letters and logos.
+If you absolutely must iron the jersey, use a press cloth and low temperature.

-You've done your best but now the letters on your jersey are curling up and peeling away.
+You've done your best but now the letters or numbers on your jersey are curling up and peeling away.
 What to do?

 Make sure that the jersey is clean so that you won't accidentally set-in stains.
-Place the jersey on an ironing board with the peeling number face up.
+Place the jersey on an ironing board with the peeling symbol face up.
 Set your iron on high with no steam (yes, this is the time to use high heat).
-Position the number the way it should be and cover the curling section with a sheet of white paper (notebook or copy paper).
+Position or smooth the symbol back to the way it should be and cover the curling section with a sheet of white notebook or copy paper.

-Use just the tip of your iron - never the entire flat bottom surface - and over the white paper, press just the edge of the curling letter.
+Use just the tip of your iron, never the entire flat bottom surface, over the white paper, press just the edge of the curling symbol.
 Begin slowly, with a very short pressing time.
-Just tap the edge of the iron and the edge of the paper covered letter for a few seconds.
-Gradually increase the time until you see the letters are sticking again to the fabric.
+Just tap the edge of the iron and the edge of the paper-covered symbol for a few seconds.
+Gradually increase the time until you see the symbol is sticking again to the fabric.
 Never allow the iron to actually touch the plastic or you'll have a melted mess on your iron and jersey.
 Leave the jersey flat on the ironing board until it is completely cool.

 If you have accidentally put your jersey in the dryer on high heat and the letters have melted together, they can be separated to save the jersey.
 No matter how careful you are, the letters are never going to look perfect.
 However, this technique will allow you to wear the jersey again without a big hole.

 If the numbers and lettering have begun to crack or fade, it is nearly impossible to restore them to their original glory.
-Some sites do recommend using fabric paint to repaint the lettering.
-You can purchase fabric paint at a craft store or online from Amazon.com.
-However, it will never look like the original and can look uneven and amateurish if you don't do it correctly.
+Some sites recommend using fabric paint to repaint the lettering.
+You can purchase fabric paint at a craft store or online.
+However, the repair will never look like the original and can look uneven and amateurish if you don't do it correctly.
 I feel it is better to wear your well-worn team's laundry proudly as a sign of support.